 Before you take your small business online, there are some basics you should know.

 Buy a Domain and Find a Website Host

 Your website is probably the most important and basic part of building an online presence as it legitimizes your business in the digital landscape.
-When you start to develop a website, make sure the domain name you choose represents your business.
+When you start to develop a website, make sure the domain name you choose represents your business, use an ecommerce wordpress hosting.
 It is a long-term decision, so you need to choose one carefully.